taufikhamid2000/edubridge/README.md

 2. Ensures admin data is always fresh at runtime
 3. Improves CI/CD pipeline efficiency

-For more details, see the [Build Optimization Summary](./docs/development/build-optimization-summary.md) and [Admin Routes Optimization Guide](./docs/development/admin-routes-optimization.md).
+For more details, see the [Build Optimization Summary](./docs/development/build-optimization-summary.md), [Admin Routes Optimization Guide](./docs/development/admin-routes-optimization.md), and [Dashboard Optimization Summary](./docs/DASHBOARD_OPTIMIZATION_SUMMARY.md).

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.